 You may like to print out the free version of the informative note and ask the Portuguese authorities whether the website copy is acceptable:

 Services provided elsewhere

-We no longer provide life certificates for British nationals claiming a British pension abroad.
-Please refer to the list of people working in a recognised profession who can do this for you.
+We no longer provide life certificates for UK nationals claiming a British pension abroad.
+Refer to the list of people working in a recognised profession who can do this for you.

-The Foreign and Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998).
+Her Majesty’s Government holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
 Such personal data may be disclosed to other UK government departments and public authorities.

 This information is provided as a general guide and is based upon information provided to the consulate by the relevant authorities and may be subject to change at any time with little or no notice.
-Accordingly the FCO and the British consulate will not be liable for any inaccuracies in this information.
+Accordingly, neither the UK government nor the British Consulate will be liable for any inaccuracies in this information.
 For all notarial and legalisation services it is the responsibility of the customer to ascertain the precise requirements of the person requesting the notarial or legalisation service and to satisfy themselves that the service provided by the consulate will be accepted.